VTT Chapter Markers Guide for Developers

 3.1 File Header

-The file must begin with WEBVTT.
+The file must start with WEBVTT.

 WEBVTT